tskit-dev/tutorials/_sources/advanced_simplification.md

 % remove underscores in title when tutorial is complete or near-complete

 :::{todo}
-This tutorial is only partly complete: and there are a number of sections containing TODO items.
+This tutorial is only partly complete, and there are a number of sections containing TODO items.
 :::

 This is a companion to the basic {ref}`sec_simplification` tutorial.